mjstealey/irods-provider-postgres/README.md

 - iRODS Config data: `/etc/irods`
 - PostgreSQL data: `/var/lib/postgresql/data`

 The host can mount local volumes in order to preserve the iRODS installation between runs of the docker container.
-Say we want to map `/LOCAL_POSTGRES` to `/var/lib/postgresql/data`, `/LOCAL_VAULT` to `/var/lib/irods/iRODS/Vault`, and `/LOCAL_CONFIG` to `/etc/irods`, we would run something like this.
+Say we want to map `/LOCAL_POSTGRES` to `/var/lib/postgresql/data`, `/LOCAL_VAULT` to `/var/lib/irods/iRODS/Vault`, and `/LOCAL_CONFIG` to `/etc/irods`, we would run something like this:

 ```
 $ docker run \
   -v /LOCAL_POSTGRES:/var/lib/postgresql/data \
   -v /LOCAL_VAULT:/var/lib/irods/iRODS/Vault \
   -v /LOCAL_CONFIG:/etc/irods \
-  --name icat \
+  --name provider \
   mjstealey/irods-provider-postgres:latest
 ```

-Using a local directory named `/mydata` for postgres data, local directory `/myvault` for the iRODS vault data, and `/myconfig` for iRODS server configuration along with our environment configuration in the  **myproider.env** file, we would run this.
+Using a local directory named `/mydata` for PostgreSQL data, local directory `/myvault` for the iRODS Vault data, and `/myconfig` for iRODS server configuration along with our environment configuration in the  **myprovider.env** file, we would run this:
 ```
 $ docker run \
   -v /mydata:/var/lib/postgresql/data \
   -v /myvault:/var/lib/irods/iRODS/Vault \
   -v /myconfig:/etc/irods \
   --env-file myprovider.env \
-  --name icat \
+  --name provider \
   mjstealey/irods-provider-postgres:latest
 ```
-On completion a running container named **icat** is spawned with the configuration as defined in the  **sample-provider.env** file.
-If we were to look in the local `/mydata`, `myvault`, and `myconfig` directories we would see the following.
+On completion a running container named **provider** is spawned with the configuration as defined in the  **sample-provider.env** file.
+If we were to look in the local `/mydata`, `myvault`, and `myconfig` directories we would see the following:

 PostgreSQL **/mydata**
 ```